SodiumFRP/mini-golf/README.md

 Thanks to Lex Huang for the continous_time example, where I got all the Typescript stuff from.

-A typescript implementation of Mini golf using continuous time.
+A typescript implementation of a FRP-based mini golf demonstrating continuous time.

 ## Prerequisite: Node.js